rgjx/pong/README.md

 Run installer.bat to start the program.

-Change clock.tick(60) to whatever to change the games FPS, it wouldnt matter whatever but yeah thought that was cool.
+Change clock.tick(60) to whatever to change the games speed/fps (dont do over like 500)